phpuech/phpuech.github.io/_pages/jobs.md

 ### The proposals

 The following internships topics (Master 1/2 ; Ingenieer) that can be, if the funding is or become avaible turned into a full PhD project, propose to tackle some biophysical aspects of the T cell early mechanoactivation.
-Usually, these topics will be co-advised by a collaborator in the field of expertise, to have a dual and womplementary view over the difficulties and an extra brain to find out solutions !
+Usually, these topics will be co-advised by a collaborator in the field of expertise, to have a dual and complementary view over the difficulties and an extra brain to find out solutions !

 Please contact us to know more, if you are interested !

 - M2 / PhD (funded) : Criticality in T cell early mechanoactivation

 [Proposal, PDF] (http://phpuech.github.io/files/Criticality.pdf)

 - M1 / M2 / PhD (funding under examen): Forces in T cell early mechanoactivation

 [Proposal, PDF] (http://phpuech.github.io/files/Spreading.pdf)

 - M1 / M2 / PhD : Oscillations in T cell early mechanoactivation

 [Proposal, PDF] (http://phpuech.github.io/files/Oscillations.pdf)

-- M2 / PhD : LLMs/AI on text to build protocols for experiments on T cell early mechanoactivation [Proposal, PDF] (http://phpuech.github.io/files/LLM.pdf)
+- M2 / PhD : LLMs/AI on text to build protocols for experiments on T cell early mechanoactivation

+[Proposal, PDF] (http://phpuech.github.io/files/LLM.pdf)